 Nightlife in Calgary

-Calgary is the home of world-famous Cowboys Dance Hall, a nightclub for people who love country music or just wants to have a night filled with fun and line dancing.
-If country music is not your scene, you'll find an abundance of options from small venues that provide intimate acoustic sets to traditional nightclubs with bottle service, international DJs, theme nights and light shows.
-The HiFi Club is a legendary music venue in the electronic music world, and it gives stage to both awesome local acts and influential electronic artists from around the world.
+Calgary is the home of the world-famous Cowboys Dance Hall, a nightclub for people who love country music or just want to have a night filled with fun and line dancing.
+If country music is not your scene, you'll find an abundance of options, from small venues that provide intimate acoustic sets to traditional nightclubs with bottle service, international DJs, theme nights and light shows.
+Nightlife in the Beltline District is vibrant almost every night of the week, but a good time can be found in every neighbourhood in town.

-Being part of Canada, Calgary experiences cold winters with a lot of snow.
-January is Calgary's coldest month, and temperatures can reach as low as -30°C, but the average is around -7°C. On average, Calgary will have 54 days of snowfall each year, and it will accumulate 1,288 mm (50.7 inches) of snow.
+Calgary experiences cold winters with a lot of snow.
+January is Calgary's coldest month; temperatures can reach as low as -30°C, but the average is around -7°C. On average, Calgary will have 54 days of snowfall each year, and it will accumulate 1,288 mm (50.7 inches) of snow.
 Winters are also typically more humid in Calgary than in other Canadian cities.
 As the sunniest city in Canada, residents enjoy plenty of outdoor fun all year long.

-During the summer, Calgary typically stays around 24°C, and the hottest months are July and August.
+During the summer, Calgary typically stays around 24°C; the hottest months are July and August.
 On average, Calgary has 68 rainy days per year and accumulates 327 mm (13 inches) of rain.
-For those visiting when there isn't any snow on the ground the best months to spend in Calgary are typically going to be June, Jully, and August when temperatures range between 10 and 25°C. However, snow sport enthusiasts will want to plan their vacations starting in November when skiing season starts.
+For those visiting when there isn't any snow on the ground, the best months to spend in Calgary are typically going to be June, July, and August, when temperatures range between 10 and 25°C. However, snow sports enthusiasts will want to plan their vacations starting in November when skiing season starts.

 More information about the climate in Calgary:

-It is worthwhile to have a car in Calgary unless you can take advantage of the city's C-Train.
-However, with such a populous city, it's important to expect some congestion.
+Having a car to drive in Calgary is worthwhile, but with any populous city, it's important to expect some congestion.
 Morning and evening rush hours will slow down traffic, so time management is important when commuting to work.
 Calgary sits at the intersection of the Trans-Canada Highway and Highway 2, so a lot of trucking traffic passes through the area carrying goods to other parts of the country.

 Alternative Routes Around Calgary

-Instead of driving on congested highways, most residents use the cities trails and streets to travel through the city by car.
-Currently, there is a road in construction called Stoney Trail (also known as the Southwest Calgary Ring Road) that will circle around the city to help alleviate traffic.
-It's currently slated for completion in 2024 after some delays, but about two-thirds of the road are completed and can be used.
+Instead of driving on congested highways, most residents use the city's trails and streets to travel through the city by car.
+Currently, a road in construction called Stoney Trail (also known as the Southwest Calgary Ring Road) will circle around the city to help alleviate traffic.
+It's currently slated for completion in 2024 after some delays, but about two-thirds of the road is completed and can be used.
 Another alternate road is Deerfoot Trail, which runs north and south through the city.
 It's typically busier than Stoney Trail but still faster than the major highways.